JAKE HUNTER MAURER: 10/15/11

 Jake, but I bet he majors in minor things and covers all the

 small details.
-I would love to
+I would love to shake your hand some day Jake.

 By the way Jake, your deer is more than a NYS Big Buck Club